zshoorbajee/reddit-movie-comments-nlp/README.md

 ## Premise <a name="Premise"></a>

-This project aims to predict the IMDb rating of movies using comments from Reddit.
-The point is to help a (fictitious) movie studio anticipate the reception of its movies before release.
+This project aims to predict the IMDb rating of movies using comments from Reddit, as well as understand audiences' common complaints about bad movies.
+The point is to help a (fictitious) movie studio anticipate the reception of its movies before release and plan accordingly.

 The final model chosen for this task is a deep neural network.
 It takes in text data that has pre-processed with natural language processing methods and outputs an IMDb score.